nikolovlazar/nikolovlazar.com/src/pages/uses/index.md

   couldn't ignore, so I didn't need to try hard to convince myself that I need one more keyboard.
 I also have the
   [Keychron Q1 Version 2](https://amzn.to/3N5Xsj5).
-It's a hot swappable mechanical keyboard that's heavy as a chihuahua (hint: that's not a lot for a dog, but a lot for a keyboard).
+It's a hot swappable mechanical keyboard that's heavy as a chihuahua - that's not a lot for a dog, but a lot for a keyboard.
 I have it equipped with [these Gateron G Pro Browns](https://amzn.to/3KU28pw).
 They say they're pre lubed.
 I wouldn't say they have done a good job, but it's not super bad.
 I don't see myself lubing switches in near future.

-- I also got the [Stream Deck](https://amzn.to/3PvD8c7) sitting on my table, but I rarely use it.
-I've got it configured to switch between 3 profiles: Twitch Streaming, YouTube Streaming, and YouTube Recording.
-I'm able to switch my scenes, start and stop streaming or recording with a single button.
+- I also got the [Stream Deck](https://amzn.to/3PvD8c7) sitting on my table.
+  I've got it configured to switch my scenes and control specific elements in my videos.

 - For my mouse, something I use less and less, I picked the [Logitech MX Master 3s for Mac](https://amzn.to/40uHbqU).
 I've always wanted